 14:13 – What’s it like to be one of three co-founders?

-17:15 – Why Unreasonable has a failures page on its website.
+17:15 – Why Uncharted has a failures page on its website.

 If you have a chance, please leave me an honest rating and review on iTunes by clicking here or Stitcher, by clicking here.
 It will help the show and its rankings immensely.
 I appreciate it.
 Now enjoy the show!